vivaria/edisonrul.ing/docs/source/cards/c/cyber-esper.md

 ### Card Rulings

-●You can use this effect during the Damage Step.
+*   You can use this effect during the Damage Step.